abhaykurmi7/html-interview-questions/README.md

 # HTML Interview Questions – 30 Day Prep

-I add **one HTML interview question daily** with a short, clear answer.
+I add **daily day wise HTML interview question daily** with a short, clear answer.
 This repo is for **revision, interviews, and strong fundamentals**.

 ---